Otto of Greece: Parties, finances and the church

-The political machinations of the Great Powers were personified in their three legates in Athens: the French Theobald Piscatory, the Russian Gabriel Catacazy, and the English Edmund Lyons.
+The political machinations of the Great Powers were personified in their three legates in Athens: Theobald Piscatory (France), Gabriel Catacazy (Russian Empire), and Sir Edmund Lyons (United Kingdom).
 They informed their home governments on the activities of the Greeks, while serving as advisers to their respective allied parties within Greece.

-Otto pursued policies such as balancing power among all the parties and sharing offices among the parties, ostensibly to reduce the power of the parties while trying to bring a pro-Othon party into being.
+King Otto pursued policies such as balancing power among all the parties and sharing offices among the parties, ostensibly to reduce the power of the parties while trying to bring a pro-Othon party into being.
 The parties, however, became the entree into government power and financial stability.

 The effect of his (and his advisors') policies was to make the Great Powers' parties more powerful, not less.
 The Great Powers did not support curtailing Otto's increasing absolutism, however, which resulted in a near permanent conflict between Otto's absolute monarchy and the power bases of his Greek subjects.

 Otto found himself confronted by a number of intractable ecclesiastical issues: 1) monasticism, 2) Autocephaly, 3) the king as head of the Church and 4) toleration of other churches.
 His regents, Armansperg and Rundhart, established a controversial policy of suppressing the monasteries.
 This was very upsetting to the Church hierarchy.
 Russia considered itself a stalwart defender of Orthodoxy, but Orthodox believers were found in all three parties.
 Once he rid himself of his Bavarian advisers, Otto allowed the statutory dissolution of the monasteries to lapse.

-By tradition dated back to the Byzantine era, the king was regarded by the Church as part of its head.
-On the issue of the Church's Autocephaly and his role as king within the Church, Otto was overwhelmed by the arcana of Orthodox Church doctrine and popular discontent with his Roman Catholicism (while the Queen was Protestant).
+By tradition dating back to the Byzantine era, the king was regarded by the Church as its head.On the issue of the Church's Autocephaly and his role as king within the Church, Otto was overwhelmed by the arcana of Orthodox Church doctrine and popular discontent with his Catholicism (while the Queen was Protestant).